 Photos by John Gussman of the April 21 Purple Martin nest box reinstallation at 3 Crabs.

-Folks have noticed the seascape painting of local coastal birds on the bird viewing platform at Dungeness Landing County Park is gone.
-This painting, commissioned by OPAS in 2006 was done on plywood by artist Tim Quinn.
-Tim also did the murals in the Center.
-Its surface was fading in the sunlight and paint was cracking and starting to peal.
-Chris Perry via some software juju and reference to photos of the original mural has restored the color and repaired most of the damage.
-We hope to have it reinstalled by end of May this year.
+Come visit the Dungenss Landing and see the new sign installed by OPAS volunteers Ken Wiersema, Dow Lambert, and Chris Perry.
+The original painting, commissioned by OPAS in 2006 was done on plywood by artist Tim Quinn.
+Tim also did the murals in the Dungeness River Audubon Center.
+Its surface was fading in the sunlight and paint was cracking and starting to peel.
+Chris Perry via some software juju and reference to photos of the original mural restored the color and repaired most of the damage.
+Click here to view the digital graphic.

 Helen Engle 1926-2019

 by Ken Wiersema

 It is with great respect and sadness that we note the passing of Helen Engle.
 She has been since our inception, an ardent supporter of OPAS and the River Center.
 She championed our visions and achievements as a member of the National Audubon Board and of the Washington State Board, and saw to it that our resource needs were met during some fragile periods.
 She earned respect as an environmentalist who built coalitions and consensus among elected leaders, governmental agencies, environmental NGOs, and Tribal communities.
 Her accomplishments remain numerous and long-lasting.
 I had the privilege of serving with her on the State Board and on a study team to reestablish the Audubon Washington State office.
 She will long be remembered with fondness and admiration for her determination and commitment to protecting our natural world.